typedb/biograkn/examples/blast/README.md

 ### Importing your own protein sequences

-If you have already gone through the **Quick Start** secions, first you need to clean the `proteins` keyspace:
+If you have already gone through the **Quick Start** section, first you need to clean the `proteins` keyspace:

-- `path-to-grakn-dist-directory(the unzipped folder)/graql console --keyspace proteins`
+- 1. Enter the keyspace via Grakn Console: `path-to-grakn-dist-directory(the unzipped folder)/grakn console --keyspace proteins`
-- `clean`
+- 2. Remove both the schema definitions and data instances: `clean`
-- `confirm`
+- 3. `confirm`
-- `exit`
-- `path-to-grakn-dist-directory(the unzipped folder)/graql console --keyspace proteins --file path-to-cloned-biograkn-repository/examples/blast/schema.gql`
+- 4. Reload the schema: `path-to-grakn-dist-directory(the unzipped folder)/graql console --keyspace proteins --file path-to-cloned-biograkn-repository/examples/blast/schema.gql`

 Next, you need to modify the `migrate.py` file to specify the title the file that contains the proteins and their sequences.
 The current code reads from a `.fasta` file exported from UniProt.
-For migrating data in a different format, checkout the [migration examples](http://github.com/graknlabs/examples)
+For migrating data in a different format, check out the [migration examples](http://github.com/graknlabs/examples)

 Once you are done modifying the code in `migrate.py`, `cd` into the `blast` directory and run `python3 migrate.py`

 ### Run BLAST requests against your own EC2 BLAST Cloud instance

-The code in `blast.py` uses the `qblast()` method of the [Biopython](https://github.com/biopython/biopython) library, which currenlty does not support running BLAST requests against a BLAST Cloud instance.
+The code in `blast.py` uses the `qblast()` method of the [Biopython](https://github.com/biopython/biopython) library, which currently does not support running BLAST requests against a BLAST Cloud instance.
 However, the forked version [here](https://github.com/sorsaffari/biopython) provides such support.
 To use this version instead, take the following steps:

 - run `git clone git@github.com:sorsaffari/biopython.git`